TOMO

 TOMORROW

-“For Those Who Shape Tomorrow” is our way of naming the people who refuse to sit still inside the world as it is.
-The ones who don’t wait for someone to hand them the answers, or the language, or the permission.
-The ones who learn because they’re hungry, who read because they’re curious, who investigate the things they think instead of letting those thoughts drift by untested.
-They’re building their own understanding in real time.
+“For Those Who Shape Tomorrow” names the people who refuse to sit still inside the world as it is.
+The ones who learn because they’re hungry, who read because they’re curious, who test their own thoughts instead of inheriting someone else’s.

-That is who we are.
-That is the work we’re doing.
-And those we serve are doing the same.
+That is who we serve, because that is the work we’re doing too.

 – MR. TOMONOSHi!